 - Spaghetti with tomato sauce and a meatball or two

-This meal will give you a good energy supply while you play.
-For this meal, it’s important to give yourself enough time to digest the meal so that by the time your match starts, you won’t feel full, but you won’t be hungry either.
+It’s important to give yourself enough time to digest the meal so that by the time your match starts, you won’t feel full, but you won’t be hungry either.

 Be sure to drink a normal amount of water with your pre-match meal.